Front Range Fed

 Why This Recipe Works

 • Easy and convenient.
-This dump-and-bake meatball casserole is the epitome of easy meal preparation.
-It's perfect for busy weeknights when you don't have much time to spare.
-You simply combine all the ingredients in a casserole dish (this literally takes 5 minutes) pop it in the oven, and let it do its magic.
+This dump-and-bake meatball casserole is the epitome of an easy dinner.
+It's such an easy casserole recipe for busy weeknights when you don't have much time to spare.
+You simply combine all the ingredients in a casserole dish (this literally takes 5 minutes), pop it in the oven, and let it do its magic.

 • Minimal prep.
 With simple ingredients like pasta, meatballs, and pasta sauce, there's no need for extensive preparation.
-It's a simple recipe that takes almost no effort, but results in a comforting delicious meal.
+It's an easy casserole recipe that takes almost no effort, but results in a comforting, delicious meal.
+(See also this Cheesy Chicken Broccoli And Rice Casserole made in the crockpot!)

 Before we start cooking, let's gather all the necessary ingredients for this easy meatball casserole: